lennon101/EE4000-Digital-Signal-Processing-Assignment/README.md

 6. Pass each channel through a LPF with a cut-off frequency of 200Hz
 7. Sample each channel every 4milliseconds
 8. Find the largest amplitude of the sampled channels
-a.
-Sort the channels largest to smallest
+ - Sort the channels largest to smallest
-b.
-Take the first index of each vector
+ - Take the first index of each vector
 9. Normalize the magnitudes of each amplitude to ensure values are between 0 and 1
 10. Plot the normalized amplitudes in an electrodogram

-##PartB:Designingahearingaid
+##PartB:Designing a hearing aid
 1. The hearingloss.mat file is first loaded into the MATLAB workspace as per line 9 in Figure 11.
 2. Coefficient matrix was developed using the MATLAB fdaTool()
 3. The decibel gains given in the assignment outline were loaded into an array